ezogabine (Oral route)

 Precautions While Using ezogabine

-Ezogabine may cause some people to become dizzy, drowsy, or have blurred or double vision.
+Ezogabine may cause some people to become dizzy, drowsy, or have blurred vision or double vision.
 Make sure you know how you react to ezogabine before you drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
 If these reactions are especially bothersome, check with your doctor.

 ezogabine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.